Linuxfabrik/monitoring-plugins/check-plugins/sshd-logfile/README.md

   --server-log SERVER_LOG
                         Log source to read from.
 Accepts a file path, `docker:CONTAINER`, `podman:CONTAINER`,
                         `kubectl:CONTAINER` or `systemd:UNITNAME`.
-If omitted,
+Can be
+                        specified multiple times, and everything named is then read as one window; a source named twice is read once.
-                        the check takes the first of the usual authentication logs of the distributions that exists, and falls back to the journal of the sshd unit where there is none.
+                        If omitted, the check takes the first of the usual authentication logs of the distributions that exists and reads the journal of the sshd unit along with it;
+                        what the two share is counted once.
+Example:
-                        Example: `--server-log=systemd:sshd.service`.
+                        `--server-log=systemd:sshd.service`.
   --throttled-connections-critical THROTTLED_CONNECTIONS_CRITICAL
                         Number of connections refused for being past `MaxStartups` within `--lookback` that returns